 He stands there, eyes rolling and head thinking all nasty things and you expect him to grab a kitchen knife and kill those who have disappointed him, but no…..the film teases you and what we have instead is Jerry beginning to seek out a new life, a new disguise, with a new woman and child found and a deepening sense of dread towards his current wife and Stepdaughter.

 If you have never seen the “Who Am I here?” scene then shame on you.
 Its a moment that is outstanding and again up there with the best in horror.
 Its O’Quinn once more who nails the scene and its one my favourite moments in horror, up there with the “shape rising” behind Laurie.
 Why?
 Because for a moment that is pure horrific, O’Quinn underplays it brilliantly.
 To him its just a normal part of life, how he acts, he talks…..how he can just kill without care.

-That moment starts the climax and what we have is a battle to death between Mother, Daughter and Step dad.
+One slip of the tongue starts the climax and what we have is a battle to death between Mother, Daughter and Step dad.
 Damn even writing this makes me want to watch this film again.
-I do have to mention one moment but try not to mention the character’s name.
-Lets just say its a pure Dick Hallorann moment, funny and hilarious because its unexpected and even now I giggle when watching.
+I do have to mention one scene that is a pure Dick Hallorann moment, funny and hilarious because its unexpected and even now I giggle when watching.

 STEPFATHER 2: Make Room For Daddy (1989)

 Directed By Jeff Burr

 Lets be honest!
 It was the 80’s and every horror film that made money ended up with a sequel.
 Stepfather was no different and with the added bonus of Terry O Quinn returning to the role that won him huge acclaim, the fans back then were ecstatic with the impending return of Jerry Blake.